Injection of cosmetic Botox in Edmonton

 Are Filler and Botox the same?

 No, In summary, Botox freezes muscles to soften wrinkles caused by facial movement while fillers use hyaluronic acid and other substances to plump areas with lost volume.

 Can I combine Botox with Juvederm?

-Yes, we can combine Botox with Dermal Fillers at the same appointment, especially if the wrinkles are deep.
+Yes, we can combine it with Dermal Fillers at the same appointment, especially if the wrinkles are deep.
 Some deep wrinkles occur if you don't treat the frown lines on time.
 As a result, they become pronounced and deep.
 So you may need both injections to correct them.
-Dr. Alhallak combines Fillers and Botox during skin tightening and wrinkle reduction treatments.
+Dr. Alhallak combines Fillers and it during skin tightening and wrinkle reduction treatments.

-“The most important factor in receiving safe and effective injections is to choose the right practitioner,” said Kamal Alhallak.
-“Be certain that the person that you get your injections from has experience and training.
-This is something you want to have done under the guidance of an experienced doctor.”
+“Choosing the right practitioner is the most important factor in receiving safe and effective injections,” said Kamal Alhallak.
+“Make certain that the person giving you the injections has experience and training.
+This is something you should do under the supervision of an experienced doctor.”

-Be sure to tell your practitioner about any illnesses you have, any medications or herbal remedies you take, and even if you use illicit drugs.
-You don’t want to find out that your herbal pills are causing you issues with your Botox.
+Inform your practitioner about any illnesses you are suffering from, any medications or herbal remedies you are using, and even if you use illegal drugs.
+You don't want to discover that your herbal supplements are interfering with your Botox treatment.

-Most importantly, tell your practitioner everything, even if you think it might be minor.
-Drugs and even vitamins and minerals interact in ways that you might not expect.
+Most importantly, tell your practitioner everything, even if you believe it is insignificant.
+Drugs, as well as vitamins and minerals, interact in unexpected ways.